LoganSimao/logansimao.github.io/_tabs/about.md

 ### Hello there,
 I have been studying cybersecurity since 2019, and my passion and dedication to this field have grown stronger over time.
 My goal is to work in cybersecurity, and I am excited to showcase my educational journey and the skills I have acquired throughout these years and maybe help others along the way.

+I also like to code scripts and websites.
+I have experience coding with Python, JavaScript, PHP, and of course, HTML and CSS.

 Here's a sample of my journey until now;